Hoadley Portfolio Optimizer

 Minimum and maximum weights can be specified for each asset, including negative weights if short positions are permitted.

 Assets can also optionally be assigned to user-defined asset groups.
 The groups could represent industry groupings, investment style (value, growth, small cap...), asset class (domestic equities, foreign equities, fixed interest...) or anything.
+The exposure of each asset to one or more risk factors, such as the CAPM market beta, or the Fama-French three factor model beta, SML and HML, can also be specified (factor exposure constraints are only available in the Portfolio Optimizer Pro-edition).

 An optimal portfolio -- the portfolio which will provide the maximum return for the lowest unit of risk -- is then estimated by maximizing the Sharpe ratio.
 A minimum variance portfolio and, with the Pro-edition, the portfolio which maximizes the geometric mean portfolio return are also produced.